iQuHACK/2023_QuEra/Documentation.md

-## Companion for Designing Unit Disk Graphs
+## Graph Factory, a Companion for Designing Unit Disk Graphs